-The plan will be updated again starting in summer 2019, for the period April 2020 onwards.
+The plan will be updated again in due course for the period April 2021 onwards.

 If you have any comments, feedback or suggestions on the plan please email tom.porter@wales.nhs.uk.

 Acknowledgements

 Icons used in this plan are from Flaticon (www.flaticon.com) and are used under a Creative Commons BY 3.0 licence.
 Creators are Eleonor Wang, Freepik, Becris, Smashicons, Gregor Cresnar and Hadrien.